-Statement of Accounts

-Unqualified opinion issued on 30 July 2019

-In 2018/19 the Authority was required to prepare its Statement of Accounts in accordance with International Financial Reporting Standards ("IFRS") as defined in the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 and other relevant legislation.

-The Statement of Accounts was prepared and audited in accordance with the agreed timetable.

-We issued our audit opinion on the financial statements on 30 July 2019.
+Statement of Accounts Unqualified opinion issued on 20 October 2020 In 2019/20 the Authority was required to prepare its Statement of Accounts in accordance with International Financial Reporting Standards ("IFRS") as defined in the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 and other relevant legislation.
+The Statement of Accounts was prepared and audited in accordance with a timetable extended due to Covid-19.
+The draft accounts were issued by the Authority for public inspection on 24 June 2020.
+The usual required date for this is 31 May.
+The extended timetable required this to be published on or before 1 September 2020.
+The final accounts were signed on 20 October 2020.
+The usual required date for this is 31 July.
+The extended timetable required this to be finalised by 30 November 2020.
+We issued our audit opinion on the financial statements on 20 October 2020 2020.
 Our opinion was not qualified.

-Materiality for the Authority's accounts was set at £7.4m.
+Materiality for the Authority's accounts was set at £7.6m.

-Value for Money ("VfM") conclusion

-Unqualified conclusion issued on 30 July 2019

-We are required to base our statutory VfM conclusion on the criteria specified by the National Audit Office.
+Value for Money ("VfM") conclusion Unqualified conclusion issued on 20 October 2020 We are required to base our statutory VfM conclusion on the criteria specified by the National Audit Office.
 This is an evaluation of whether the Authority has in place proper arrangements to ensure properly informed decisions were taken and the Authority deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.

-We issued an unqualified VFM conclusion on 30 July 2019.
+We issued an unqualified VFM conclusion on 20 October 2020.

-Audit findings

-We did not identify any significant weaknesses in internal control or other findings

-International Standards on Auditing (UK) require us to communicate in writing to those charged with governance the significant findings from our audit.
-For the avoidance of doubt, in respect of the Authority's audit for 2018/19, there were no findings that we brought to the attention of the Audit Committee.
+Audit findings We did not identify any significant weaknesses in internal control or other findings International Standards on Auditing (UK) require us to communicate in writing to those charged with governance the significant findings from our audit.
+For the avoidance of doubt, in respect of the Authority's audit for 2019/20, there were no findings that we brought to the attention of the Audit Committee.

-Independence and Objectivity

-Independence and objectivity

-An analysis of audit fees for the year ended 31 March 2019 is shown in Section 6 of this letter.
+Independence and Objectivity Independence and objectivity An analysis of audit fees for the year ended 31 March 2020 is shown in Section 6 of this letter.
 In our professional judgement the policies and safeguards in place ensure that we are independent within the meaning of all regulatory and professional requirements and that the objectivity of the audit partner and audit staff is not impaired.